 So you have decided that you want the warm leads that inbound content marketing brings, but sitting down to plan your content schedule and getting the writing done just keeps getting push to the next month.

-Here are five reasons your inbound content planning can’t keep waiting
+Here are five reasons your inbound content marketing planning can’t keep waiting

 1. You want to drive leads in the short term and the long term.